Things to Do at Christmas & Holidays

 11.)
 Dollywood Smoky Mountain Christmas, 1020 Dollywood Lane,

 Everything Dolly touches turns to gold and Christmas at Dollywood is no different.
 See exciting live holiday shows, millions of lights, and fireworks.
-Taste the seasonal food at the park's eateries and shop your heart out.
+Taste the seasonal food and desserts at the park's restaurants and eateries and shop your heart out.
 The rides, Christmas music, snowmakers, and hot chocolate are just the beginning of this world famous, very family friendly park.

-Carolers, Santa sightings, shopping and Christmas treats are just a few things The Island has at Christmas time.
+Carolers, Santa sightings, shopping and Christmas and holiday treats are just a few things The Island has at Christmas time.
 This pet friendly park has a ropes course, kid's rides, arcade, food and popular restaurants, Escape Games, and the now famous landmark, "The Wheel" ferris wheel.
 Also you will enjoy relaxing in a rocking chair, and having a drink around the beautiful, colorful, musical fountains and much more.
+Check out these links for cabins near The Island or more information about The Island.

 You Also Might Like